wacncontent/CustomizeTool/addCommentOutput/articles/active-directory/active-directory-aadconnectsync-attributes-synchronized.md

 	wacn.date=""/>

-# Azure AD Connect <!-- deleted by customization sync --><!-- keep by customization: begin --> Sync <!-- keep by customization: end -->: Attributes synchronized to Azure Active Directory
+# Azure AD Connect sync: Attributes synchronized to Azure Active Directory

-This topic lists the attributes that are synchronized by Azure AD Connect <!-- deleted by customization sync.<br> --><!-- keep by customization: begin --> Sync.<br> <!-- keep by customization: end -->
+This topic lists the attributes that are synchronized by Azure AD Connect sync.<br>
-The attributes are grouped by the related Azure AD <!-- deleted by customization app --><!-- keep by customization: begin --> apps <!-- keep by customization: end -->.
+The attributes are grouped by the related Azure AD app.

 ## Office 365 ProPlus